dirac-institute/sorcha/docs/ephemerisgen.rst

 - **(4) Vesta = A807 FA**

 .. warning::
-  If you simulate the orbits of these select asteroids you will get **POOR results** with the internal ``sorcha`` ephemeris generator because of how the n-body integration is set up.
+  If you simulate the orbits of these select asteroids you will get **POOR results** with the internal ``Sorcha`` ephemeris generator because of how the n-body integration is set up.
 We recommend getting the positions of these asteroids from some other source and inputting them as an external ephemeris file.

 .. _tuneem:

 Tuning the Ephemeris Generator
 -----------------------------------

-There are several tunable options for the ephemeris generation which are described below that are set by the ``sorcha`` :ref:`configs`.
+There are several tunable options for the ephemeris generation which are described below that are set by the ``Sorcha`` :ref:`configs`.

 - Minor Planet Center (MPC) observatory code for the provided telescope (**ar_obs_code** configuration parameter)
 - Field of view of our search field (in degrees) (**ar_ang_fov** configuration parameter)